Tanmaytc25/Tanmaytc/README.md

  ## TRENDS EMERGING IN LAST TWO YEARS:
- 1. Observing the last two years google trends with specific words like virtual doctor visits or telehealth/telemedicine one can see that there was an exponential surge and interest in these topics and particularly in the initial months of the pandemic between April 2020 and May 2020.
+ 1. Observing the last two years Google trends with specific words like 'virtual doctor visits' or 'telehealth/telemedicine' one can discern, that there was an exponential surge and interest in these topics and particularly in the initial months of the pandemic between April 2020 and May 2020.

 2. Since then there has been a decline but persistent interest in telehealth and the way it can revolutionize the medical field.
 Increased studies, debates revolving around the pros and cons of digital health and benefits are also on the rise.
 3. Demand for books linked to telemedicine and telehealth can also be observed as more interest is growing among the general and the scientific community to learn more in these domains.
 Books like ‘Research Anthology on Telemedicine Efficacy, Adoption, and Impact on Healthcare Delivery’ and many others are selling as high as 400 to 500 USD. (https://www.igi-global.com/book/research-anthology-telemedicine-efficacy-adoption/267378)

 ## IN A NUTSHELL:
  Venturing to the question that was proposed at the very beginning of this blog post, one can distinctly discern that 'virtual visits' to healthcare providers are becoming an essential and integral part of the modern world.
 Many big and significant companies are investing in this sector of healthcare and shaping it and making it more affordable and sophisticated.
- Distance multidisciplinary collaboration and remote mentoring can alleviate the shortage of doctors, especially experts.
-Avoiding unnecessary trips of many healthcare providers, therefore, reduces unnecessary waste production and essential resources, time, and cost which makes telemedicine a viable alternative to alleviating medical shortages.
+ Distance multidisciplinary collaboration and remote mentoring can alleviate the shortages of doctors, especially experts and specialists.
+Avoiding unnecessary trips by many healthcare providers can, therefore, reduce unnecessary waste production and essential resources, time, and cost which makes telemedicine a viable alternative by alleviating medical shortages.

- Digital health comes with its fair share of concerns and issues but more research and studies within this branch of medicine will yield more innovation and therefore more regard will be given to it by governments, consumers, and providers across the world.
+ Digital health comes with its fair share of concerns and issues but more research and studies within this branch of medicine will yield more innovation more regard will be given for an expansion of this sector by governments, consumers, and providers across the world.

-Therefore, implying that ‘Virtual Visits’ will not just be part of the generations in the coming future but will become an innate part of mankind in coming decades.
+Therefore, ‘Virtual Visits’ will not just be part of the generations in the coming future but will become an innate part of mankind in the coming decades.
 It will most likely be intertwined in day to day life of many.